 Both tools offer free tiers, and both gate their best models behind a subscription.

-ChatGPT: The free tier gives you access to GPT-4o mini with limited usage.
-ChatGPT Plus costs around $20/month (roughly Β£17) and unlocks the full GPT-4o model, higher rate limits, DALLΒ·E image generation, Advanced Data Analysis, custom GPTs, and priority access during peak times.
+ChatGPT: The free tier gives you access to GPT-5 with limited usage.
+ChatGPT Plus costs around $20/month (roughly Β£17) and unlocks the full GPT-5 model, higher rate limits, GPT Image generation, Advanced Data Analysis, custom GPTs, and priority access during peak times.
 OpenAI also offers a Pro tier at $200/month aimed at power users and researchers who need the o-series reasoning models at high volume.
 Team and Enterprise pricing scales per seat.
 Check OpenAI's pricing page for the latest figures.
+(The $20 and $200 figures here were last verified in June 2026; AI pricing moves fast, so confirm on the vendor page before subscribing.)

 Pound for pound, the Google bundle offers slightly more raw value because of the storage inclusion.
 But if you don't use Google Drive heavily, that's irrelevant.
 The actual AI capability per dollar is roughly comparable at the consumer tier.